michael-okeefe/elm-examples/README.md

 You may on occasion need to edit the index.html as well (to add new structure or for adding static CSS).

+Note: you will also want to add a new ClojureScript build setup for your example under project.clj.
+This is easily done by adding the name of your new example (as a string) to the vector in the `examples` function.

 # Photo Credits

 Image "rocks.jpg" is by Diego Delso.
 Photo obtained from Wikimedia commons